 In our new formation, we are again using sculling as our main training and testing selection criteria.

-We are back to winning ways, collecting medals at The National Schools Regatta and the National Junior Championships.
-We had our first athlete to make selection for the GB junior team in 2017 and the U23 team in 2018.
+We are back to winning ways, collecting medals at The National Schools Regatta, the National Junior and Senior Championships and representing England at the Home International Regatta.
+We had our first athlete to make selection for the GB Junior World’s team in 2017 and the U23 European team in 2018 and 2019.